hopetambala/dataViz-bokeh-transferMarkt/README.md

 # 2018 International Football TransferMarket Visualization in Bokeh

 ## Description
-The goal of this project is to scrape and crawl through multiple pages of [TransferMarket.com](https://www.transfermarkt.com/) and create an interesting Bokeh Visualization
+The goal of this project is to scrape and crawl through multiple pages of [TransferMarket.com](https://www.transfermarkt.com/) and create an interesting Bokeh Visualization.
+The data was scrapped using BeautifulSoup and compiled into a SQLite database.
+Then SQL queries were constructed and the query results were loaded into a Pandas to allow for easier data manipulation.
+Finally, that data was loaded into Bokeh to create a Scatter Plot that explores the relationships between a soccer teams A) Average Squad Age B) 2018 Squad Market Value and C) Number of Foreign Players found in each Squad.

 ### Possible Libraries
 [Bokeh](https://bokeh.pydata.org/en/latest/)